Nordln/EasydiffusionWiki/xFormers.md

 2. Run `python -m pip show torch torchvision` (**important:** please make a note of these two versions, incase you need to revert back to them)
 3. Run the follow command:
  `python -m pip install --upgrade torch==2.0.0+cu118 torchvision==0.15.1+cu118 xformers==0.0.19 --extra-index-url https://download.pytorch.org/whl/cu118`
+or use the [command generator](https://pytorch.org/get-started/locally/) (at the top of the page) from pytorch.
 That should be enough, you can now start Easy Diffusion like normal.

 # Removing/uninstalling xFormers
 If you face an issues, please rollback by: